 - Custom reporting configuration

 Sales teams make integration sound easy, but reality proves different.
-Your ABM platform needs to connect with existing systems, which adds another major cost category to your account based marketing solutions.
+Your ABM platform needs to connect with existing systems, adding another major cost category to your account-based marketing solutions.

-ZoomInfo must work with CRMs, email platforms, ad networks, and data analysis tools.
-6sense campaigns on LinkedIn might show great results (33% increase in leads per campaign), but this success depends on proper integration across platforms for effective omni-channel marketing.
+ZoomInfo must integrate with CRMs, email platforms, ad networks, and data analysis tools.
+6sense campaigns on LinkedIn might show great results (33% increase in leads per campaign), but success depends on proper integration across platforms for effective omni-channel marketing.

 - API connection fees